ProgrammerAL/json-serializer-context-registration-generator/README.md

 ### Step 2: Run This Project

-Now that your code has opted in to code generation, you need to run the .NET Tool `JsonSerializerContextRegistrationGenerator.Runner` to generate the code files.
+Now that your code has opted in to code generation, you need to run the .NET Tool `ProgrammerAL.JsonSerializerRegistrationGenerator.Runner` to generate the code files.

 You can manually run the tool by following these steps.

-1. Install the .NET tool using `dotnet tool install --global JsonSerializerContextRegistrationGenerator.Runner --version 0.0.1-preview.33`
+1. Install the .NET tool using `dotnet tool install --global ProgrammerAL.JsonSerializerRegistrationGenerator.Runner --version 0.0.1-preview.36`
 1. Run the .NET Tool

 Additionally you can automate these steps and make them run each time the project is built.
 You can create a script that will install/update the .NET tool, and then run it.
 The below code snippets show how to enable this.
 You need a PowerShell script that will install/update/run the .NET tool, and the second snippet goes inside the csproj file to run the PowerShell script before the build starts.
 A full example of this is in the `~/src/Sample` directory.